-- In a large bowl, dissolve yeast in warm water.
-In a blender, combine the milk, oil, egg, cabbage, carrot, celery, parsley, honey and salt; cover and process until smooth.
+- In a large mixing bowl, dissolve yeast in warm water.
+In a blender or food processor, combine the milk, oil, egg, cabbage, carrot, celery, parsley, honey and salt; cover and process until smooth.
 Add to yeast mixture.
 Stir in whole wheat flour and enough all-purpose flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.